jackyzha0/jackyzha0.github.io/content/thoughts/digital signatures.md

 - Aggregating signatures: have multiple signatures signed by various people and then you can aggregate it into a single signature, which makes it more efficient in terms of size
 - Thresholding signatures: multiple people split a key into multiple parts, and you require some fixed number of people to agree to sign a message to be able to actually sign it with the full key
 	- In a $(k,n)$-threshold signature scheme, there is a single public key held by all replicas, and each of the $n$ replicas holds a distinct private key.
-	- Jaclyn implemented [Proactive Refresh for BLS Threshold Signatures](https://github.com/lyronctk/proactive-refresh) during TreeHacks which was super cool
-		- "It's a way to renew signature shares every 30 seconds.
+	- Jaclyn implemented [Proactive Refresh for BLS Threshold Signatures](https://github.com/lyronctk/proactive-refresh) during TreeHacks which was super cool.
+"It's a way to renew signature shares every 30 seconds.
 Think of it as Google Authenticator for threshold signatures."

 ## Signatures Schemes
 Require 3 algorithms